The Time Came for Their Purification

 Mary was removed from her low estate when God sanctified and redeemed her soul at the first instant of her conception and thus set her apart to be the mother of our Lord.
 By this singular grace from God, which preserved her free from contracting the stain of original sin, she too was in no need of being ritually purified in accordance with the Mosaic Law.
-And being the mother of the divine Messiah, she had no need to be purified after conceiving and begetting Jesus in a supernatural way that preserved her virginal and bodily integrity.
+And being the mother of the divine Messiah, she had no need to be purified after conceiving and begetting Jesus in a supernatural way which preserved her virginal and bodily integrity.

 Now, the sin offering of a pair of two turtle doves or two young pigeons was for the unintentional infraction of the ceremonial cleanliness law, viz., giving birth to a child.
-The sin wasn't a moral fault, but rather being in the state of ritual uncleanliness.
+The sin wasn't a moral fault, but rather being in a state of ritual uncleanliness.
 The offering, which was made after one had abstained from entering the temple area because of their impure state, reinstated them into participating in regular temple service.
 Further, the sin offering wasn't so much for the person who had become defiled as it was for the sanctuary which would become defiled by the person's previous condition or state.

 Thus, if Jesus had been born completely under the natural laws of nature, he would have rendered his mother and himself impure and thereby involuntarily sinful and in no condition to enter the temple precincts, for fear of defiling the sanctuary.
-This would not befit the Son of Mary or his mother, given his divine identity.
+This would not be fitting for the Son of Mary or his mother, given his divine identity.
 So, Mary wasn't required to make the sin offering, having given birth to Jesus in a supernatural way.
 The sin offering, meanwhile, had nothing to do with any moral transgressions Mary might have committed against the law.
 It does not point her out to be a sinner.

 she shall be unclean seven days, according to the days